You’ve finally taken the plunge and launched your own creative business. Congratulations! Welcome to a new way of working.

 Perfect your value proposition

-Put simply, a value proposition is the main reason why someone should hire you.
+A value proposition is the main reason why someone should hire you.
 It’s a positioning statement that:

 - explains how you solve customers’ problems or improves their situation (relevancy)